makersacademy/airport_challenge/docs/domain_model.md

 I want to prevent landing when weather is stormy
 >
 ## Nouns:
+- Air Traffic Controller
+- Passengers
+- Destination
+- Plane
-- Person
+- Airport
-- Bike
+- Weather
-- Docking Station
+- Capacity

 ## Verbs:
+- land
+- take off
-- use
+- is in airport
-- release
+- is full
-- see if bike is working
+- is stormy

 ## Table
 |Objects         |Messages      |